 Here’s a perfect example:

 Let’s say your car price is $20,000.
 You get into an accident, and the repair cost is estimated at $9,000.
-Although technically, the car you have could be fixed, the insurance company determines that it’s not worth paying that much.
+Although the car you have could technically be fixed, the insurance company determines it’s not worth paying that much.
 They pay you what the car’s value is, take the damaged car, and mark it as salvage.

 Is a Salvage Title Always Bad News?